-Join Anastasia McCune for an in-depth discussion in this video Motion editor enhancement, part of Flash Professional: 2015 Creative Cloud Updates.
+Join Anastasia McCune for an in-depth discussion in this video Motion editor enhancement, part of Flash CC 2015 New Features.

 - The new release of Flash now offers two choices when you copy and paste a curve in the Motion Editor.
 So in our example file here, you can see that we've got Ball 1 and Ball 2.
 They are both motion tweened over the course of 24 frames on their own layers here in the timeline and you can see as we drag our playhead across the timeline, that they do pretty much exactly the same thing.
 So let's add some curves to these motions.
 First of all, remember that in Flash position is measured from the upper left corner.

 This is 00 point.
 X-axis goes across the top, so we get an increasing number for X as something moves across the stage to the right and Y is the vertical axis, starting at 0 here at the top and has increasing value as it goes down the left hand side.
 So I'm going to double click on the Ball 1 layer to open up the Motion Editor.
 I'm going to go ahead and expand this so we can see a little bit better what's going on.
 So here's our curve for X and Y. Y has a nice, flat line here.

 We're not moving up and down on the screen at all, it just moves straight across, so that's what we see reflected here and the curve for X has this nice, steep increase since we start over here on the left and move in value adding to our X as we go to the right across the screen.
 So that's the curve for Ball 1 and the curves for Ball 2 are pretty much exactly the same... as we said before.
 So let's add some curves to this.
 I'm gonna make sure i'm on Ball 1.
 I am going to add an anchor point to this at frame 12.